One can expect a few tears at a wedding, but when you’re the one paying for it, there won’t be a dry eye in the house when the final bill arrives.

 Consider purchasing furniture and decorations, then sell them after your big day.
 On the flip side, you don't need to buy everything brand new.
 Browse online marketplaces and second-hand stores for unique, affordable additions.

 Avoid high-interest debt

 It may be tempting to throw everything on your credit card, but the interest will come back to bite you.
 Consider a low-interest loan to help fund your perfect day.
-Wisr Wedding Loans are tailored to your unique credit score with no ongoing or early repayment fees, so you can pay it down on your own terms.
+Wisr Wedding Loans are tailored to your unique credit score with no early repayment fees, so you can pay it down earlier.

 Cull your guest list

 Drop the second cousins and former colleagues you haven't spoken to since 2011.
 Keeping your guest list small will retain the intimacy of the day while reducing overall costs.